 - NSF-ISR is established as a wholly-owned subsidiary of NSF.

 - NSF establishes a joint certification agreement with the Canadian Standards Association (CSA).

 - NSF is designated as a Collaborating Center on Drinking Water Safety and Treatment by the World Health Organization (WHO).
 In 2014, NSF is also designated as a Pan American Health Organization (PAHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.

-- The Center for Public Health Education at NSF International, a new division of NSF, is founded.
+- The Center for Public Health Education at NSF, a new division of NSF, is founded.